 - Cleft lips can be seen with protruding gums or teeth.
 Nostril deformities may take form as well.

-- Secondary cleft palate takes form inside the mouth which has signs easy to miss.
+- Secondary cleft palate takes form inside the mouth, which has signs that are easy to miss.

 French bulldog spine problems